beatrizsmerino/gulp-compiler/README.md

 1. Creates the `dist` folder if it does not exist.
 2. Copies the `html` files from the `src` folder and pastes the `dist` folder.
+3. Minify the `html` files.
+Collapse white space that contributes to text nodes in a document tree.

 ```
 gulp html